DeNNiiInc/Advanced-Smtp-Tester/README.md

 # Advanced SMTP Tester

-A powerful desktop application for testing SMTP configurations with support for multiple providers, dark mode, test history, and enhanced error messages.
+A powerful desktop application for testing SMTP configurations with support for multiple providers, dark mode, test history, and enhanced error messages..

 ## Features